mozerpol/NotesFromLearning/q_and_a/README.md

 designs due to its simplicity, ease of implementation, and better control over timing.

-14. How do you implement a flip-flop in an FPGA design?
+### 14. How do you implement a flip-flop in an FPGA design?
-- Select Flip-Flop Type: choose the type of flip-flop that suits to design requirements.
-FPGAs typically offer different types, such as D flip-flops, JK flip-flops, or T flip-flops.
+1. Choose the type of flip-flop that suits to design requirements.
-- Instantiate Flip-Flop: In hardware description language (HDL) code and instantiate the flip-flop by declaring a variable or flip-flop object based on the chosen type.
-For example, in VHDL for a D flip-flop:
+2. In hardware description language code and instantiate the flip-flop by declaring a variable based on the chosen type.
+For example, in VHDL for a D flip-flop: <br/>
 ```VHDL
 architecture rtl of your_module is
     signal d: std_logic;